NousInfotech/SHEETSWAY-WEBSITE/blogs-docs/annual-audit-deadlines-in-malta-what-every-direct.md

+---
+title: "Annual Audit Deadlines in Malta: What Every Director Should Know"
+date: "2024-01-15"
+author: "Sheetsway Team"
+tags: ["Audit Deadlines", "Malta", "MBR", "Compliance", "Directors"]
+featuredImage: "/images/blog/malta-audit-deadlines-mbr.webp"
+excerpt: "Running a company in Malta comes with strict deadlines for filing audited financial statements.
+Missing them can lead to fines, penalties, and problems with the Malta Business Registry (MBR)."
+---

 # Annual Audit Deadlines in Malta: What Every Director Should Know

 Running a company in Malta comes with strict deadlines for filing audited financial statements.
 Missing them can lead to fines, penalties, and problems with the Malta Business Registry (MBR).